 SIGNATURE OF STUDENT

-SIGNATURE OF STUDENT
+GIGNATURE OF GLOBERT

+l.

 PRINT NAME

-FRINT INAIVIE
+I MINI I WAVIE

 DATE

-DATE
+BALE

 DEPOSIT AGREEMENT

 COVERED WORK

 I would like to deposit my material in the University of Central Lancashire's digital repository, known as CLoK.
 Research referred to below as "Work" is covered by this agreement and when I deposit my Work, whether personally or through an assistant or other agent, I agree to the following: